Eman-Furrukh/Statistics-using-R/README.md

-# Statistics-using-R
+# Statistics-using-R-and-Python
-This contains some statistics questions completed in R Studio
+This contains some statistics questions completed in R Studio and in Python